techworldwithmurali/kubernetes-zero-to-hero/README.md

 - **Kubernetes ConfigMaps** are Kubernetes objects used to store configuration data in key-value pairs, files, or as plain text.
 - They allow you to separate configuration from your containerized applications, making it easier to manage and update configuration settings without rebuilding container images.

+### Key Features

+1. **Decoupling Configuration from Code**:
+   - ConfigMaps allow you to separate configuration artifacts from image content, enabling configuration changes without rebuilding your application images.

+2. **Multiple Usage Scenarios**:
+   - ConfigMaps can be used to store configuration files, command-line arguments, environment variables, and other configuration artifacts.

+3. **Flexibility**:
+   - They support a wide range of data types, including plain text, JSON, and even binary data encoded in base64.

+### Accessing ConfigMap Data

+There are several ways to use ConfigMap data within your pods:

+1. **Environment Variables**:
+   - You can expose ConfigMap values as environment variables in a pod.

+2. **Volume Mounts**:
+   - You can mount ConfigMap data as files within a pod.

+3. **Command-line Arguments**:
+   - You can pass ConfigMap values as command-line arguments to your container.

 ### Lab Session: Kubernetes ConfigMaps

 #### Objectives: